 Curable: Uhh… err…

-Over the years I’ve had dozens of people ask me about STD’s, many of them looking for information, but many of them simply looking for reassurance that they were not going to shrivel up and die.
-I always tell them that 1) they’re going to be fine; and 2) they should be far more worried about babies.
-Notice the 1 in 100 times.
+Over the years I’ve had dozens of people ask me about STDs, many of them looking for information, but many of them simply looking for reassurance that they were not going to shrivel up and die.
+I always tell them that 1) they’re going to be fine, and 2) they should be far more worried about babies.
+Notice the 1 in 100 sexual encounters.
 That’s not 100 partners, that’s 100 occurrences of unprotected intercourse.
-That’s MUCH more likely than anything else listed here with the exception of Herpes.
+That’s MUCH more likely than many of the STDs listed here.

-I can tell you, in all of my years working as a dating coach, with all of my sexual partners, with all of the crazy hedonistic people I partied with, I’ve only known one person who had a herpes break out, a few people with HPV, and one person who had Chlamydia.
-I’ve never met or even heard of anyone who got HIV.
-I’ve never met or heard of anyone who got cervical cancer.
+I can tell you, in all of my years working as a dating coach, with all of my sexual partners, with all of the crazy hedonistic people I partied with, I’ve only known one person who had a herpes breakout, a few people with HPV, and one person who had Chlamydia.
+I’ve never met or even heard of anyone with HIV.
+I’ve never met or heard of anyone with cervical cancer.
 I’ve never met or heard of anyone who contracted gonorrhea or syphilis.
-But I can think of probaby a dozen people who have dealt with unwanted pregnancy or had a major pregnancy scare.
+But I can think of probably a dozen people who have dealt with an unwanted pregnancy or had a major pregnancy scare.